Gideonogunkola/my-portifolio/content/projects/20githubfinder.md

 </div>

 <div class="lg:p-4 mb-4 leading-9">
-This is a coding challenge from frontend mentor.
-I used Vue.JS and TailwindCSS to achieve this project.
+The applciation provides details of a use depending on the username searched for.
+I built this using html, bootstrap, javascript.
 <div class="pt-4 ">
  <span class = "text-pryColor font-bold"> Responsibility:</span> Frontend Developer
 </div>